robb-romans/docs-repo-template/user-guide/doc/using/task-template.rst

 Task template
 =============

-Name tasks with a gerund (for example, Adding a user).
+Name tasks with the imperative (for example, Add a user).

 Provide any concepts or context necessary to understand the task.
 Include graphics if necessary.